datameet-pune/datameet-pune.github.io/README.md

 Datameet is a volunteer group of civil society & programmers interested in data related issues relevant to the social sector.
 We work to improve the quality of public information/data on multiple issues such as public transport, education, city budgets, rural development etc. See <http://datameet.org> for more.

 On this page, we are attempting to bring together various open data projects that volunteers of DataMeet Pune chapter are working on, or want to work on.
-Along with the output, we want to document and openly share the work being done too, in a way that anyone interested can join in and take things forward.
+Along with the output, we want to document and openly share the work being done as it's happening, in a way that anyone interested can join in and take things forward.

 There are broadly three types of work we can do: